Skip to main content

 Lauren Metelski ‘06, a nurse living in Washington, D.C., and Joe Bradley ‘01, who was working remotely for a company in Ukraine, have partnered to form Go Help Now, a nonprofit that provides cash assistance, housing and basic needs to displaced Ukrainians and maintains a volunteer directory.
 They both graduated from UK with degrees in Russian studies in the Department of Modern & Classical Languages, Literatures & Cultures.

 “In February 2022, I began helping friends out and then friends of friends,” Bradley said.
 “I had lived in Kyiv for two and a half years.
-I was actually back in Kentucky for the holidays and stuck around, so
+I was actually back in Kentucky for the

 By A Fish